Soni-L/url_shortener_fastapi/readme.md

 Run the following command for local installation
 - pip install -r requirements.txt

-## Starting the application
+## Running the application
-After install run the following to start the app on port 8000
+After install run the following to start the app on port 80
 - uvicorn main:app --host 0.0.0.0 --port 80